tsunami416604/azure-docs.hu-hu/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     In this example we're using numpy, pandas, and matplotlib.
 Data is in the file cricket_chirps.csv.
 Because this file is in the same project as this present Notebook, we can just load it using a relative pathname.
     ```

-1. Kód cellája; a futtatáskor a táblázat tartalma kimenetként jelenik meg.
-A kimenetet letilthatja a `print` utasítás megjegyzésével.
+1. Kódcella; futtatáskor a tábla tartalmát kimenetként jeleníti meg.
+A kimenetet letilthatja a `print` kimutatás megjegyzésével.

     ```python
     import numpy as np